 Gathay interrupted, “I know how and Larissmee,” she pulled on their other age-mate cousin’s shoulder to get her attention, “is good at patterns.”
 Larissmee nodded in confirmation.
 “We’ll help you, you’ll learn something and we’ll have done something useful.
 First thing,” she threw a sharp glance at Aunt who was her mother, “we’ll heat you some water for a bath because now the foraging is done for the year there’s some point in you getting clean.”

-Later the three young women were conferring over the fabric that Gathay had just finishes measuring by arm lengths.
+Later the three young women were conferring over the fabric that Gathay had just finished measuring by arm lengths.
 She said, “So, it’s a short length and it’s got nap.
-Can we do it Larissmee?”
+Can we do it, Larissmee?”

 “We’ll need to make the skirt narrower than usual,” replied Larissmee, “and we might need to piece the bodice more than usual but if we make a square neck to show off Kalbae’s collarbones and make sure we do symmetrical pieces, I think we can pull it off but,” she waved her hand at a set of very old sheets, “we need to make a test model first.”